IrvingZha0/lab-bcos/docs/FISCO-BCOS System Contract Introduction.md

 ## Customizations

-### Example 1 - Custom Business Configured Contract
+### Example 1 - Custom Business Contract

-For the case like customized business-related smart contract:
+A case for the customized business, steps are below:

-1. Custom 'set' and 'get' base on business requirement.
+1. Implement 'set' and 'get' base on business requirement.
 2. Deploy business contract and get contract address.
-3. Call SystemProxy exposed method 'setRoute' to register contract to proxy.
+3. Call the 'setRoute' method in SystemProxy to register contract to route info.
-4. Business smart contract works.
+4. Business smart contract is ready for calling.

-how to use the business contract:
+how to call the business contract:

-1. Call SystemProxy exposed method 'getRoute' to get contract address.
+1. Call the 'getRoute' method in SystemProxy to get contract address.
-2. Pass contract address as parameter to 'get' method to get configuration information.
+2. Get configured information by calling the 'get' method with address in step 1.

-### Example 2 - Custom Business Permission Contract
+### Example 2 - Custom Permission Contract

-For the case like business needs more rigorous smart contract, extend Filter provided by permission management contract to meet the requirement.
+Permission checking can be extended by adding new Filter.

-1. Custom 'process' method inheriting TransactionFilterBase base on business permission contract.
+1. Create a Filter contract based on TransactionFilterBase.
+The custom permission checking should be put into the process method.
-2. Deploy business permission contract and get contract address.
+2. Deploy custom permission contract and get contract address.
-3. Call SystemProxy exposed method 'getRoute' to get TransactionFilterChain contract address.
+3. Call the 'getRoute' method in SystemProxy to get contract address of TransactionFilterChain.
-4. Call TransactionFilterChain exposed method 'addFilter' to register contract to proxy.
+4. Register custom filter contract by calling 'addFilter' method in TransactionFilterChain.
-5. Business permission smart contract works.
+5. The contract is ready for calling.